eBird reviewer utilities—browser extension

 Kent Fiala

-Version 1.2.5, released 2 January 2023
+Version 1.3.15, released 6 September 2023

-Link to Edge extension—Click link then “Get”
+Link to install Edge extension—Click link then “Get”

 To install in your browser, just click the appropriate link above, and then "Add" or "Get".